 Houston/Katy Harp Studio

 One of the Houston area’s most sought after harp teachers, Ms. Cowan teaches students of all ages and experience levels.
 Her students have performed all over Houston, bringing their music to local churches, hospitals, and nursing homes.
-Her school age students often play in region orchestras, the TMEA All-State orchestra, and receive top ratings in solo and ensemble competitions.
+Her school age students often play in region orchestras, youth orchestras, the TMEA All-State orchestra, and receive top ratings in solo and ensemble competitions.
 Ms. Cowan strives to create a supportive and nurturing learning environment where her students can grow and achieve their personal goals.

 Training and Experience